-It can be difficult to accept that you’ve developed a chronic medical condition that keeps you from returning to activities that you once enjoyed.
-You may feel that it’s unfair how your life has changed.
-Of course you’re right.
+It can be difficult to accept that you have developed a chronic medical condition that keeps you from returning to activities that you once enjoyed.
+You may feel that it is unfair how your life has changed.

-But thousands of members of the RSDSA community will tell you that you can live a productive, rewarding life with CRPS/RSD.
-It takes some new skills, strategies and thinking to get you moving in a new and positive direction.
-And, there are new things to learn all the time, so those who are recently diagnosed as well as those who have chronic CRPS/RSD can keep improving their lives.
+Thousands of members of the RSDSA community will tell you that you can live a productive, rewarding life with CRPS/RSD.
+It takes some new skills, strategies and thinking to get you moving in a new and positive direction, and there are new things to learn all the time.
+Those who are recently diagnosed, as well as those who have had CRPS for many years, can keep improving their lives.

 Team Strategy – It takes a village to treat and live well with CRPS/RSD.
 The first thing to do is to put together an interdisciplinary treatment team – with you as the captain.
 Depending on your needs, it may consist of your family doctor, a physical therapist, an occupational therapist, a pain management specialist, your caregiver/s (family and/or friends) and others.
 The team approach gets the best results.

-If you stay connected, reach out for help and remain open to the possibilities, you’ll continue to learn new ways of coping and do very well.
+Reach out for help and remain open to the possibilities.
+You will continue to learn new ways of coping and do them all very well.